 As healing as it can be, food can also offer its own challenges.
 We might find ourselves obsessing over what we should and shouldn’t eat, seeing some foods as “junk,” and others as so “super” that they could save us from suffering with just one bite.
 Some days, we might lament our need and cravings for sustenance as we find ourselves unable to ignore a grumbling stomach in meditation, or daydreaming about the lavender ice cream we ate last summer.
 There are likely equal memories of healing meals as there are of those that were eaten in the midst of an argument, flavoring each bite with bitterness.

 Ultimately, eating is what sustains us.
 It’s what gives us the energy to laugh, cry, heal, practice, take action, make change, and live.
 Whether sour, salty, bitter, or sweet, the taste of food both new and familiar can invite us into a moment of mindfulness, offering the perfect opportunity to be truly present with what is.
-The three pieces in this Weekend Reader look at the practice of eating, and the healing power of the food we eat.
+These three pieces look at the practice of eating, and the healing power of the food we eat.
 May they each invite you to take your next bite with attention and joy.

 —Lilly Greenblatt, associate editor, LionsRoar.com